eliamounier/optoprotein-fitness-prediction/README.md

 ### Assay-labeled Dataset

-The assay-labeled datasets can be found in the `data` folder.
+The assay-labeled datasets can be found in the `data/.../` folder.

-- **data.csv:** This file includes protein sequences (`seq`) of variants along with their corresponding `log_fitness` values.
+- **data.csv:** This file includes protein sequences `seq` of variants along with their corresponding `log_fitness` values.
 - **wt.fasta:** This file represents the sequence of the wild-type protein, crucial for the alignment search process.

 ### Evolutionary Dataset

 The evolutionary datasets are stored in the `alignments` folder.

-- **-.a2m:** This dataset comprises homologous sequences from various species or related sequences within the same species but at different evolutionary distances.
-The multiple sequence alignment must adhere to the .a2m convention and can be obtained using the hh-suite package ([GitHub](https://github.com/soedinglab/hh-suite)).
+- **-.a2m:** The datasets comprises homologous sequences from various species or related sequences for a target protein.
+The multiple sequence alignment must follow to the .a2m convention and can be obtained using the [hh-suite](https://github.com/soedinglab/hh-suite) package .